Heads Up Football® is a comprehensive program developed by USA Football to advance player safety in the game of football.

 Education is the first step to help protect players from concussion.

-Coaches and parents should know what to look for on the field and encourage attention to concussion symptoms.
-Topics include:
+Resources developed by the CDC help coaches and parents become educated on what to look for on the field and encourage attention to concussion symptoms.

 I think you guys have covered every key step in tackling fundamentals.
 So much of the problem is the launching with the head down, and you guys are addressing that in this technique.
 Keeping the head up and using terminology that doesn’t encourage using the head is important.